go-ego/gse/README.md

 	// Handle word segmentation results
 	// Support for normal mode and search mode two participle,
-	// see the comments in the code ToString function. fmt.Println(gse.ToString(segments, false))
+	// see the comments in the code ToString function.
+	// The search mode is mainly used to provide search engines
+	// with as many keywords as possible fmt.Println(gse.ToString(segments, false))
 }
 ```